velezj/family-rpg-1/march-2021/setting-world/story.md

 - The three adventurers, two newly minted, head out to clean the sewers.
 Little did they know that a far greater threat to the region was awakened and they were the only adventurers around to deal with it.

 - Mary was a great sword user, a two handed magical sword was her most prized possession.
 She comes back without her arm and with her sword broken in half and cracked throughout.
 She can not longer fight with her weapon.
 She brings with he a short sword and must re-train to be a warrior with it.
 He body is that of a high-level adventurer, but her skills and fighting prowess are back those of a school-yard thug with a sword.
 Thus the three head over to clean some sewers.

-# Possible Events

-- Meet the ratfolk which have been tracking teh mutations/monsters in the sewers from *their* town over to the current sewers.
-They will join the party and help explore what is going on if the party is willing to help their village when the source is discovered.

-- bring back sewer remains of mutated worms/rats to Garth.
-He will suggest ot take them to Rosaline Cotswad and will go with party.
-Her father was a friend of Garth's and she is like a niece to Garth.